Package Installation

 r-cran-repos-file=/etc/rstudio/mirrors.conf

-Optional CRAN repos can be made available for users in RStudio Pro with the r-cran-repos-url setting, this setting expects a URL to retrieve a configuration file containing named secondary repos.
-These secondary repos won’t be set by default, but rather, RStudio Pro will list them to users to be manually added to their repo selection.
+setting.
+This setting expects a URL to retrieve a configuration file containing the named secondary repositories.
+These secondary repositories won’t be set by default, but rather, RStudio Pro lists them for users to be manually added to their repository selection.
 For example:

 http://custom-domain/repos.conf